V. J. Jerome: Political career

 He was indicted in 1951, together with 16 other Communist leaders, during a second wave of trials of communist leaders that took place across the country.
 The first trial was conducted in New York in 1947.
 During a nine-month trial in New York's federal Foley Square Courthouse, Jerome passed the long hours in court writing poetry and reading page proofs of his memoir, A Lantern for Jeremy.
 He was convicted and sentenced in 1953 to three years at Lewisburg Penitentiary, which he served between 1955 and 1957.
 Shortly before going to prison, he resigned from Political Affairs, complaining that the Party made decisions without him.

 Following his release, Jerome spent 1958 in Poland.
-After that he worked for two years in Moscow as an editor of a collection of Vladimir Lenin's works.
+After which he worked for two years in Moscow as an editor of a collection of Vladimir Lenin's works.
 He returned to the US and began writing a novel based on the life of Spinoza.